 Type of demand

 Lawful interception Communications data

-Statistics Cannot disclose (1) 3,118
+Statistics Cannot disclose (1) 2,110

 Key Note (1) Prior to publication of the 2014 Report, we approached the authorities to seek clarity on the disclosure of aggregate statistics related to lawful interception demands.
-In response, the authorities instructed us not to disclose this information.
+In response authorities instructed us not to disclose this information.

-We have regularly engaged with the government to discuss whether or not such information could be published by the authorities themselves or, if not, by Vodafone and other operators.
+We have regularly engaged with the government to discuss whether or not such information could be published by the authorities themselve.
 The government has not changed its position since that time and has informed us that we cannot disclose this information.